About...

 Claire Howlett

-Drawn especially to water and light, the wild Cornish coast, mountaintops, remote and solitary scapes, she works in a non-representational language of paint to merge the raw terrain of human feeling with the shifting atmospheres of the natural world.
+Drawn especially to water and light, the wild Cornish coast, remote and solitary scapes, trees and woodland, Claire is happiest in the great outdoors with her dog, Forrest.

-Claires work has been sold via The David Linley Showroom in Belgravia, Hayden Gallery Marlow and is currently available via The Byre Gallery in Millbrook, Cornwall, Amber Gallery, Henley On Thames and Amber Gallery, Stratford Upon Avon.
+Claires work has been sold via The David Linley Showroom in Belgravia, Hayden Gallery Marlow and many others, and is currently available via The Byre Gallery in Millbrook, Cornwall, Amber Gallery, Henley On Thames and Amber Gallery, Stratford Upon Avon.

-Her paintings are held in private and corporate collections in the UK and internationally.
+Her paintings are held in private and corporate collections in the UK and internationally, including Greenwich library.